11 – Suite Madame Blue

 Photo: By Ralph Arvesen [CC BY 2.0 (http://creativecommons.org/licenses/by/2.0)], via Wikimedia Commons

-Our top 10 Styx songs list picks some choice cuts from the band’s glory years which most fans would agree occurred during the years 1973 to 1983.
-However, we did not just concentrate on the hits as we believe some of the music released on their earlier more progressive albums defined some of their best moments.
+Our top 10 Styx songs list picks some choice cuts from the band’s glory years which most fans would agree occurred from 1973 to 1983.
+However, we did not just concentrate on the hits as we believe some of the music released on their earlier, more progressive albums defined some of their best moments.

 # 11 – Suite Madame Blue

-This list was originally ten songs, but so many people kept asking why we did not have “Suite Madame Blue,” on the list.
-Well, the truth is we always thought this song sounded just too much like Led Zeppelin’s “Babe I’m Gonna Leave You.”
-So we ignored it.
-However, the people have spoken.
-So this one goes up “all the way to 11.”
+This list initially consisted of ten songs, but many people kept asking why we did not have “Suite Madame Blue” on it.
+We always thought this song sounded too much like Led Zeppelin’s “Babe I’m Gonna Leave You,” so we ignored it.
+However, the people have spoken, so this one goes up “to 11.”

-The song “Suite Madame Blue,” was released n the Styx album entitled Equinox.
+The song “Suite Madame Blue” was released on the Styx album entitled Equinox.
 The album was released in 1975.
-“Suite Madame Blue,” was the closing track on side two of the album.
-The song was written by Dennis DeYoung.
+“Suite Madame Blue” was the closing track on the album’s second side.
+Dennis DeYoung wrote the song.

 # 9 – Movement For The Common Man

-The band sounds very different on this epic progressive track than they did ten years later when they released the sugar-coated ballad “Babe,” which will not be making an appearance on this list.
-Progressive Rock music was huge in the early 1970s when this song was released.
-Bands like Yes, Genesis, Emerson Lake & Palmer and Pink Floyd were huge in the early 1970s.
-The song “Movement For The Common Man,” was released on the band’s debut album entitled Styx. in 1972.
+The band sounds very different on this epic progressive track than they did ten years later when they released the sugar-coated ballad “Babe,” which will not appear on this list.
+Progressive Rock music was massive in the early 1970s when this song was released.
+Bands like Yes, Genesis, Emerson Lake & Palmer, and Pink Floyd were huge in the early 1970s.
+The song “Movement For The Common Man” was released on the band’s debut album, Styx. in 1972.

 # 7 – Renegade

-Just love the acapella opening to this song.
-The great guitar lick that opens the musical section of the track was to die for.
-Just a great rock and roll song.
+I love the acapella opening to this song.
+The excellent guitar lick that opens the musical section of the track was to die for.
+It’s just a great rock and roll song.
 This is what you call a lick!
-“Renegade,” was released on the Styx album entitled Pieces of Eight.
+“Renegade” was released on the Styx album entitled Pieces of Eight.
 The album was released in 1978.
 It served as the follow-up to The Grand Illusion.

 # 6 – Fooling Yourself

-The first hit single by the band has remained one of our favorite Styx songs throughout the years.
+The band’s first hit single has remained one of our favorite Styx songs.
 It is simply just a gorgeous song.
-The song “Lady,” was released on the band’s second album entitled Styx II.
+The song “Lady” was released on the band’s second album, Styx II.
 The record was released in 1973.
 The song was released before Styx signed their major label contract with A&M Records.
 It took two years before the song became a hit.

 # 1 – The Serpent is Rising

-Yeah we know, most Top 10 Styx songs list rate “Come Sail Away,” as the band’s best song.
+Yeah, we know, most Top 10 Styx songs list rate “Come Sail Away” as the band’s best song.
 However, if you’re a real progressive music rock fan or just a fan of great rock music, how can you argue with this choice?
 It’s not always about the most popular song.
-“The Serpent Is Rising,” was released on the band’s album f the same name The Serpent Is Rising.
-The song was written by John Curulewski and Charles Lofrano.
+“The Serpent Is Rising” was released on the band’s album of the same name.
+John Curulewski and Charles Lofrano wrote the music.

 No Responses